fuwhis/.NETPatterns/FactoryMethod_Pattern/README.md

 ## Structure of Console Code
 ### Structural code in C#
-This structural code demonstrates the Abstract Factory pattern creating parallel hierarchies of objects.
-Object creation has been abstracted and there is no need for hard-coded class names in the client code.
+This structural code demonstrates the Factory method offering great flexibility in creating different objects.
+The Abstract class may provide a default object, but each subclass can instantiate an extended version of the object.

 **Output**
 ```